-My loved one has the problem with chemical dependency, why do I need to come?
+My loved one has the problem, why do I need to come?

-Alcoholism and chemical dependency are a family disease that requires a family solution.
+Alcohol and drug addiction are a family problem that requires a family solution.
 Everyone is impacted.
-We become angry, confused and scared without knowing it.
-Support and information allow us to heal and move toward a solution.
+When this is happening in our lives, we can become angry, confused and scared – sometimes without knowing it.
+Support and information allow for healing and movement toward a solution.

 What will I get from participating in the Family Program?

-- A break from the day to day struggles of living with addiction;
+- A break from the day to day struggles of living with addiction (when attending in person);

 - An opportunity to talk with others who understand what you’ve been experiencing;